pankajtandon/vacationplanner/readme.md

 ```
 - Install `mvn` and Java 17
-- Install docker on your manchine and make sure that the daemon process is
+- Install docker on your machine and make sure that the daemon process is running
-running (`docker ps -a` should show the headings (at least) of a table listing running containers).
+(`docker ps -a` should show the headings (at least) of a table listing running containers).
 - Navigate to the MCP_HOME and run `mvn clean install`.
 This will build your project and place a jar file in the target dir.
 - Navigate to LISTENER_HOME and run `mvn clean install`.
 This will build your project and place a jar file in the target dir.
 - Navigate to PLANNER_HOME and run `mvn clean install`.
 This will build your project and place a jar file in the target dir.